-Building water distribution system -- The piping that conveys water from building water service pipe to the point of usage.
+Building water distribution system -- In a building or premises, the pipe that conveys potable water from the building supply pipe to the plumbing fixtures and other water outlets.
 The water distribution system begins after the water meter connection and includes all potable water supply piping inside the building.

-Building water service -- The pipe from the water main or other source of water supply to the water distribution system of the building served.
-The water service pipe primarily includes all potable water supply located prior to the connection with the water meter inside the building.
+Building water service -- The pipe carrying potable water from the source of the water supply to a building or other point of use or distribution on the lot.
+The water service pipe primarily includes all exterior potable water supply located prior to the connection with the water meter inside the building.

-Building sewer service -- A general term that includes both sanitary or storm water drainage piping located within the property line that extends from at least one foot outside the building footings to a legal point of disposal.
+Building sewer service -- The part of the horizontal piping of a drainage system that extends from the end of the building drain and that receives the discharge of the building drain and conveys it to a public sewer, private sewer, private sewage disposal system, or other point of disposal.
 It does not include the mains of a public sewer system, or a public sewage treatment or disposal plant.

-Interceptor (sanitary and storm water) -- A device designed and installed in order to separate and retain deleterious, hazardous or undesirable matter from normal wastes while permitting normal sewage or liquid wastes to discharge into the drainage system by gravity (Minnesota Rules, part 4715.0100, subpart 66).
+Interceptor (sanitary and storm water) -- A device designed and installed so as to separate and retain deleterious, hazardous or undesirable matter from normal wastes while permitting normal sewage or liquid wastes to discharge into the disposal terminal by gravity.
 This definition applies to any intercepting device to be installed on the sanitary sewer or the storm sewer systems.

-Sanitary separator -- A device designed and installed to separate deleterious, hazardous or undesirable matter from normal wastes while permitting normal sewage or liquid wastes to discharge into the drainage system by gravity flow.
+Sanitary separator -- A device designed and installed so as to separate and retain deleterious, hazardous or undesirable matter from normal wastes while permitting normal sewage or liquid wastes to discharge into the disposal terminal by gravity flow.
 This is the same definition as an interceptor with the only difference being the intended function of the device.

-Drainage fixture units -- A predefined numerical value assigned to plumbing fixtures listed in Minnesota Rules, part 4715.2300, subpart 3.
-For any plumbing fixture that is not specifically listed, a drainage fixture unit value can be determined according to the drainage outlet of the unlisted fixture or trap size listed on the bottom of the chart.
+Drainage fixture units -- A predefined numerical value assigned to plumbing fixtures listed in Minnesota Rules, Chapter 4714, Table 702.1.
+For any plumbing fixture that is not specifically listed, a drainage fixture unit value can be determined according to the drainage outlet of the unlisted fixture or trap size listed in Minnesota Rules, Chapter 4714, Table 702.2(a).